MSE News

 To identify those households eligible for automatic payment, the Government used a combination of so-called 'Meter Point Administration Numbers' – which are used to identify individual electricity supply points – along with census data and data on the number of households without a gas meter point.

-We've heard from number MoneySavers that should have got it automatically from their supplier, but didn't:
+Earlier this year, we heard from a number of MoneySavers that should have got it automatically from their supplier, but didn't:

 If you've not got the payment, but think you're eligible, you can now apply to get it - the deadline is 31 May